Selkirkhammett/kinobot/README.md

 ## TODO:
 Some kind of dumb machine learning is planned:
 * Detection of the most colorful or vivid scenes from a movie
-* Detect of duplicate movies in recent time
+* Detection of duplicate movies in recent time